GoogleChrome/developer.chrome.com/site/en/blog/chrome-120-beta-whats-new-for-extensions/index.md

 ## File handling on ChromeOS

-The File Handling API lets extensions open files with specified MIME types and file extensions in a similar manner to web platform file handling.
+File handling lets extensions open files with specified MIME types and file extensions in a similar manner to web platform file handling.
 Check out [File handling on ChromeOS](/docs/extensions/mv3/file_handling/) for more on how to use it.

 <figure>